How They Work

 - A: Nylon and rubber.

-- Q: Will they ruin my shoes?
+- Q: Will they ruin my shoes or make them leak?

 - Q: Do Golfkicks require me to pre-drill pilot holes?